 During 14 years in London, I freelanced for The Sunday Times, The Daily Telegraph, The Sunday Telegraph, the Financial Times and The Independent on Sunday.
 I also wrote for specialist trade and consumer titles including Bloomberg Money as well as undertaking corporate contracts.

-Since returning to the North West to pursue a freelance career, I have worked for BBC Radio as a producer and presenter at MediaCityUK, covered for the Northern Correspondent of The Guardian, freelanced for The Observer and The Mail on Sunday, written for The Times Northern business supplement, edited and written the Yorkshire Post‘s business magazine Yorkshire Vision, sub-edited for the Creative Tourist website, and been a regular contributor to MCR magazine.
-I am a contributor to The Guardian‘s Northerner blog.
-At present, I freelance for the arts and news pages of The Big Issue.
+Since returning to the North West to pursue a freelance career, I have worked for BBC Radio as a producer and presenter at MediaCityUK, covered for the Northern Correspondent of The Guardian, freelanced for The Observer and The Mail on Sunday, written for The Times Northern business supplement, edited and written the Yorkshire Post‘s business magazine Yorkshire Vision, sub-edited for the Creative Tourist website and been a regular contributor to MCR magazine.
+I was a contributor to The Guardian‘s Northerner blog.
+At present, I freelance for the arts and news pages of The Big Issue in the North.
 A significant amount of my work is now in the digital and social media arena.

 Since launching Northern Soul in 2013, the website has gone from strength to strength.
 As editor, I am in charge of a team of around 60 journalists, multimedia specialists, photographers and bloggers.
 Northern Soul is a top-ranked Google page and read all over the world.

 I run media training and undertake consultancy work and I deliver copywriting, proofreading and editing services.
 Previous clients include the Royal Mail, the National Theatre, a Pakistani NGO, an American PR firm, a North West hospice, a financial PR agency based in the City of London and a number of global healthcare and insurance companies.
-At present, I am employed as a PR consultant and copywriter to a leading trade body and to a London-based public relations and communications consultancy.
+At the moment, I am employed as a PR consultant and copywriter to a London-based public relations and communications consultancy.
 I also help a number of clients with their social media presence and promotion.

-In addition, I run blogging workshops and I mentor aspiring journalists both via my Northern Soul website and through the alumni scheme at Newcastle University.
+In addition, I run blogging workshops and I mentor aspiring journalists via my Northern Soul website and through the alumni scheme at Newcastle University.
 I am a judge in the annual Headline Money Awards for financial journalists.
-I was also a visiting lecturer at Westminster University in the Department of Journalism & Mass Communication.
+I was also a visiting lecturer at Westminster University in the Department of Journalism & Mass Communication and at City University.